 There’s a magic show and a haunted nightclub that boomerangs them into a new reality.
 More than simply weird and spooky, this is Lynch plumbing the personal worlds of the haunted, the guilty, and the emotionally tortured, with fevered colors and aching music slowly turning this into a supernatural melodrama.

-Also on Blu-ray and DVD in a Criterion special edition and on SVOD through Amazon Video and other services.
+On Blu-ray and DVD in a Criterion special edition and on SVOD through Amazon Video and other services.
 Availability may vary by service.

 Mulholland Dr. (The Criterion Collection) [DVD]